osk2/Survey_Helper/README.md

 ## License ##

-This software is licenced under the GNU v2.
-Please read LICENSE for information.
+This software is licenced under the MIT.
+Please read [LICENSE](LICENSE) for detail.